 The Broadway Tower

-Fairytale hilltop folly the Broadway Tower – nicknamed the highest little castle in the Cotswolds – dates from the late 18th century and is the second-highest point in the Cotswolds.
-On screen, it featured as a location in Andie MacDowell rom-com Crush (2001), The Private Life of Sherlock Holmes (1970) and as a clock tower in obscure 1980s’ telepathic twins show The Gemini Factor.
+Fairytale folly the Broadway Tower – nicknamed the highest little castle in the Cotswolds – dates from the late 18th century and is the second-highest point in the Cotswolds.
+On screen, it featured in Andie MacDowell rom-com Crush (2001), as a Scottish castle in The Private Life of Sherlock Holmes (1970) and as a clock tower in obscure 1980s’ telepathic twins show The Gemini Factor.

 Sudeley Castle

 Sudeley Castle is on the edge of Winchcombe (GL54 5LP).
-The castle and gardens are open to the public from March to November.
-Entry costs £23 adults/£10 children aged 3–15.
+It’s open from March to November.

 Lower Slaughter